nu-tech-ethics/summer2024/pages/_lectures/08lecture.md

     author: Williams, R., Smarr, S., Prioleau, D., & Gilbert, J. E.
     date: 2022
     source: IEEE Journals & Magazine
     notes: Only read the intro.
+To access reading, click "PDF" and then "Access through your institution".
+Once you find Northwestern, you should be redirected to logging in and should be able to access the reading.
 ---